tsduck/tsduck/src/doc/building.md

 to use the standard installers, you may want to manually install TSDuck is some arbitrary directory.

+On Windows systems, a so-called _portable_ package is provided.
+This is a zip archive file which can be expanded anywhere.

 On Unix systems (which include Linux and macOS), you have to rebuild TSDuck from the source repository and install it using a command like this one: